ServiceStack/ServiceStackVS/README.md

         "password" : "{WebDeployPassword}"
     }

-If you are using **Github's default Visual Studio ignore, this file will not be included in source control** due to the default rule of `publish/` to be ignored.
+If you are using **GitHub's default Visual Studio ignore, this file will not be included in source control** due to the default rule of `publish/` to be ignored.
 You should check your Git Repository `.gitignore` rules before committing any potentially sensitive information into public source control.

 This task shows a quick way of updating your development server quickly after making changes to your application.
 For more information on use web-deploy using either Grunt or just Visual Studio publish, see '[WebDeploy with AWS](https://github.com/ServiceStack/ServiceStack/wiki/WebDeploy-with-AWS#deploy-using-grunt)'.